-Large sized nonoptimized images will negatively affect the speed of your website.
+Large-sized non-optimized images will negatively affect the speed of your website.
 An image should be properly compressed in lossless quality before uploading to the posts.
 If not, they will occupy a huge space in the server that results in diminishing your page speed and search engine rankings.

 Why are you taking the risk of losing traffic just because of the optimization issue?

-There are several image optimization plugins available for WordPress users to reduce the size of images which are being uploaded to the internal media library.
+There are several image optimization plugins available for WordPress users to reduce the size of images that are being uploaded to the internal media library.
 But most of them limit their free service for up to 500 images per month.
 It means you have to make payment for crossing the limits and compressing any extra image if you have.

 This post shows how to optimize all your website images in bulk.

-Install and activate ‘WP Smush‘ plugin on your website first.
+Install and activate the ‘WP Smush‘ plugin on your website first.
 It is a free, simple plugin to automatically compress images on upload.
 Choose your image types and set a maximum size for images on your server.
 That’s all.
 Smush will do the rest.

 Optimizing images in bulk